The Weight of Chains: Release

-The Weight of Chains was screened at the 2011 BELDOCS International Documentary Film Festival 2011, Belgrade, Serbia and, as part of the 2011 Beldocs eho Documentary Film Festival, in Novi Sad, Zrenjanin, Kragujevac, Niš, Vršac and Aleksinac, in Serbia.
+The Weight of Chains was screened at the 2011 Beldocs International Documentary Film Festival, Belgrade, Serbia and, as part of the 2011 Beldocs eho Documentary Film Festival, in Novi Sad, Zrenjanin, Kragujevac, Niš, Vršac and Aleksinac, in Serbia.
 It was also screened in London, England as part of the Balkan Cinema Strand at the Raindance Film Festival 2011, at the 2011 Moving Image Film Festival 2011 in Toronto, Canada, at the International Festival of New Latin American Cinema in Havana, Cuba, and at the Balkan New Film Festival in Oslo, Norway.
 The film has also had cinema screenings in Australia, Serbia, Canada, and the United States.

 The film was also due to be shown in the 2011 programme of Serbian film director Emir Kusturica at the Küstendorf Film and Music Festival.
 However two days before the festival began, the film was removed from the schedule without explanation.

 The film was broadcast in early 2015 on Eurochannel TV networks.

 RTS protest

-In June 2012, a protest in front of the Radio Television Serbia building requested the airing of Malagurski's film The Weight of Chains on Serbia's public broadcaster.
+In June 2012, a protest in front of the Radio Television Serbia building requested the airing The Weight of Chains on Serbia's public broadcaster.
 In front of 200 protesters, Malagurski said that Aleksandar Tijanić, the director of RTS, had told him that despite positive reviews, The Weight of Chains couldn't be aired on RTS because it had already been aired on Happy TV, Malagurski claimed only clips had been shown, which he said was corroborated by documents from Happy TV.
 Malagurski also said that "Serbia is the only country in the region and in almost all of Europe, where The Weight of Chains has not been shown by the national public broadcaster".